sbissantz/rarp/git.md

 neat tool to edit plain text files.
 It is like a slimmed-down fast version of MS Office for system files.
 It omits almost all conveniences for the sake of speed and low storage.
 Well, expect you fall in love with Emacs (as I did years ago).
 But that is another story..
+The last global configuration manipulates the output `git log`.
+If you wanna know what commit logs are type `git help log` or page down a while (Note: Maybe this part of the tutorial isn't written yet).

 ```
 $ git config --global color.ui true